klusinyan/CommonUtilsAds/README.md

 ## Step 1
-    Storyboard/programmatically: [create RootViewController "CommonBannerController" as a container] Put these lines of code in your AppDelegate.m
+    Storyboard/programmatically: [create RootViewController "CommonBannerController" as a container]

+    Put this in your AppDelegate.m

+    ...

     [CommonBanner regitserProvider:[CommonBannerProvideriAd class]
                       withPriority:CommonBannerPriorityHigh